 eHealth Saskatchewan Genealogy Index Searches

-This site was begun in 2005 and is still fairly bare bones.
+This site was created in 2005 and appears not to have been updated since.
 From the website:

 The legislation governing Saskatchewan Vital Statistics allows for the publishing of a genealogical index of historic vital events.
 A portion of these events have been indexed and are available via the search below.